kevle12385/Finished-Weather-App/README.md

 # Weather App
-An App that allows you to enter in a location to display the temperture, humidity, windspeed and what "it feels like". it uses the OpenWeather API for the data.
+An  React App that allows you to enter in a location to display the temperture, humidity, windspeed and what "it feels like".
+- Uses the OpenWeather API for the data.